-High Holborn was a Roman road.
-It later became a route for criminals convicted in the City Courts, who were taken by tumbrel to the present Centre Point site in Tottenham Court Road.
-Nathaniel Hawthornevisited England in the 1850s and wrote about the quiet green spaces and peaceful atmosphere of the Inns of Court.
+Buying jewellery in Hatton Garden, If like Dr Johnson, you enjoy anecdotes and secret histories.
+Make sure you take the opportunity to explore this unique part of the city fringe in central London.
+Start with the Dragons, outside Chancery Lane station.
+This marks the position of the barriers that were the City of London’s outer gates at Holborn Bars in 1222.
+High Holborn was originally an old Roman road.
+It later became a route for criminals convicted in the City Courts.
+They were taken by tumbrel to the present Centre Point site in Tottenham Court Road.
+Nathaniel Hawthorne visited England in the 1850s.
+He wrote about the quiet green spaces and peaceful atmosphere of the Inns of Court.
 Visit nearby Gray's Inn and the Staple Inn to see these secluded places, which still exist today.

 Plaques in Hatton Garden

 Turn left into Brooke Street, where a plaque marks the site of number 39.
 In 1770, the Bristol boy poet Thomas Chatterton committed suicide in the garret when he was only 17 years old.
 Chatterton was described by Wordsworth as "the Marvellous Boy" and is immortalised in Henry Wallis’ famous Pre-Raphaelite painting.
 Continue up to Brooke Street towards the Church of St Alban the Martyr.
 This is where the Tower and Clergy House survive from William Butterfield’s original 1863 design.
 The church suffered bomb damage in World War II.
 It was rebuilt to designs developed by Adrian Gilbert Scott in 1961.
 A dramatic sculpture by Hans Feibusch welcomes you to an unexpected small courtyard.